tkonopka/umap/README.md

 A second implementation is a wrapper for the python package.
 This offers similar functionality to another existing package [umapr](https://github.com/ropenscilabs/umapr).
 To use this implementation, additional installation steps are required; see documentation for the [python package](https://github.com/lmcinnes/umap) for details.

-Note: an independent R implementation of UMAP is also available in a separate package [uwot](https://github.com/jlmelville/uwot).
+Note: an independent R implementation of UMAP is also available in package [uwot](https://github.com/jlmelville/uwot), also available on [CRAN](TO DO)

+## Acknowledgments

+Many thanks to the R and github communities for comments, corrections, and bug reports.

 ## References